-The overall assessment for a vehicle is obtained by adding the demerits from all 12 low and high beam measurements and then rounding to the nearest whole demerit.
-The rating is assigned using the ranges in Table 5, with the additional requirement that a vehicle receiving an overall rating of good or acceptable cannot exceed the glare threshold in any of the 5 low beam test conditions.
-Specifically, vehicles that have 20 or fewer demerits but exceed one or more glare boundaries will be assigned a marginal rating.
+The overall assessment for a vehicle is obtained by summing any demerits from all 12 low and high beam visibility measurements with any demerits from all 5 low beam glare measurements, and then rounding to the nearest whole demerit.
+The overall rating is assigned using the ranges in Table 5.